yash0307jain/Categories-Prediction/README.md

 # Categories-Prediction
-Categories Prediciton Using Naive Bayes
+Categories Prediction Using Naive Bayes and used sklearn 20_news_groups dataset